 The procedure to designate Alternative Form 2 is to assign the parameter IALTFRC=2 in the configuration file, as described in Section 4.7, and use the formats above.
 In early versions of WAMIT the parameter IALTFRC was assigned differently, by inserting the integer 2 on a separate line after the header line of the FRC file.
 This variant of the FRC file format was supported in Version 6.
-If a file with this variant is input, Version 7 issues an error message.
+Version 7 issues an error message if this variant is input.